g4rcez/brouther/README.md

 ![Downloads](https://img.shields.io/npm/dm/brouther?style=flat-square)

 - Strongly typed ecosystem (based in your routes)
+- Simple API (using by `history`)
 - Easy configure NotFound route
+- Utility hooks and functions to work with URLs
+- Hook to get your current route and decide where you can render it
 - Use error boundary to catch NotFound errors
-- Simple API (using by `history`)

 The main idea of brouther is connecting your URLs in your system, to grant the correct types and records to avoid code duplication and grant security with the type system.

 Brouther can extract the correct dynamic paths (or params) from your URL and infer the correct type for them.
-The same for query-string, but with a more features for this.
+The same for query-string, and you can add the types of each property of query string (see [useQueryString](#usequerystring)).

+Usign Brouther you have a copilot to work with routes:

+- Helping you on find deleted routes
+- Identify changed paths/params/query-string
+- write less code
+- provide a dictionary to access our routes

 # Table of content